aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

 - Improve robustness and generalisability.
 The distribution of training data will be what the model will learn from.
 Assuming that the distribution between training and production data is highly similar, this would mean that the trained model is able to generalise and make robust predictions in varying contexts that are often present in production data.
 It also means the model is less prone to immediately drift the moment it is applied in production.

 So how we check for representativeness?
 To do so, you would first need to discuss and identify a few key attributes that capture the defining characteristics of the data.
 Here is an example for a salient object detection problem, where 'size of objects' and 'whether there are multiple objects' are 2 attributes.
-For problems that involve human subjects like customers and patients, defining characteristics could include key demographics like age, gender and ethnicity.:
+For problems that involve human subjects like customers and patients, defining characteristics could include key demographics like age, gender and ethnicity.
 ![Datadefinition](../assets/images/diagrams/data_definition_diagram.jpg)

-Once you are able to define these, you could request the sponsor to estimate the proportion of their **production** data by different attributes.
+Once you are able to define these, you could request the sponsor to estimate the proportion of their **production** data broken down by different attributes.
 For example, below is a breakdown of the distribution of object size for the salient object detection dataset.
 The goal is then to ensure that the training data matches this production distribution:

 ![Objsizediag](../assets/images/diagrams/objsize_diagram.jpg)